SUBCHAPTER 32S - PHYSICIAN ASSISTANT REGULATIONS

 (2) submit documentation of a legal name change, if applicable;

-(4) supply a certified copy of applicant’s birth certificate if applicant was born in the United States or a certified copy of a valid and unexpired US passport.
-If the applicant does not possess proof of U.S. citizenship, the applicant must provide information about applicant's immigration and work status, which the Board will use to verify applicant's ability to work lawfully in the United States;
+(4) supply a certified copy of applicant's birth certificate if applicant was born in the United States or a certified copy of a valid and unexpired US passport.
+If the applicant does not possess a certified birth certificate or an unexpired U.S. passport, the applicant must provide information about applicant's immigration and work status, which the Board will use to verify applicant's ability to work lawfully in the United States;

-(6) submit proof of successful completion of the Physician Assistant National Certifying Examination;
+(6) submit proof of achieving a passing score of completion of the Physician Assistant National Certifying Examination;

-(7) submit proof of current certification by the National Commission on Certification of Physician Assistants;
+(7) submit proof of unexpired certification by the National Commission on Certification of Physician Assistants;

-(8) provide proof of an active clinical practice, providing patient care for an average of 20 hours or more per week, for at least the last two years;
+(8) provide proof of clinical practice, providing patient care for an average of 20 hours or more per week, for at least the last two years;

-(12) submit a signed consent form allowing a search of local, state, and national files to disclose any criminal record;
+(12) submit to the Board, at P. O. Box 20007, Raleigh, NC 27619 or license@ncmedboard.org, a signed consent form allowing a search of local, state, and national files to disclose any criminal record;

 (14) upon request, supply any additional information the Board deems necessary to evaluate the applicant's qualifications.